Amaha / / / What Is Learned Helplessness? How To Get Out Of Learned Helplessness

 Learned helplessness is thought to contribute to depression as well as anxiety.
 Studies have linked this phenomenon to the onset, severity, and persistence of conditions like Major Depressive Disorder (MDD).
 This is understandable - feeling that you can’t control a negative situation in your life can make you feel despondent, and recognising that you are helpless can leave you feeling demotivated and low.

 There are 2 types of helplessness, both of which can lead to depression.
 The first kind, universal helplessness, is where a person considers a situation to be so bad that they believe that nothing can be done to improve it.
-This is the reason a lot of people don’t even vote during elections - they just believe that no matter what anyone does, the outcome will be negative and out of their control.
+This is why many people choose not to vote during elections - they believe that regardless of their actions, the outcome will be negative and beyond their control.

 The second kind, personal helplessness, is where a person believes they cannot improve their situation, but will acknowledge that someone else in the same situation may be able to do so.
 People who feel personally helpless have lower self-esteem and believe that others can solve the problems that they are unable to.